aws-samples/aws-sso-profile-tool/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This code is licensed under the MIT-0 License.
 See the LICENSE file.